threatcode/BugCode/CHANGELOG/3.9/community.md

  * Allow filtering hosts by its service's ports in the Web UI
  * Performance improvements in vulnerabilities and vulnerability templates API (they were doing a lot of SQL queries because of a programming bug)
- * Require being in the bogcode-manage group when running bogcode from a .deb or .rpm package
+ * Require being in the bugcode-manage group when running bugcode from a .deb or .rpm package
  * Change the first page shown after the user logs in.
 Now it displays a workspace selection dialog
  * Add API endpoint to import Vuln Templates from a CSV file
  * Create the exported CSV of the status report in the backend instead of in the problem, which was much slower
  * Add API endpoint to import hosts from a CSV file
- * Add `bogcode-manage rename-user` command to change a user's username
+ * Add `bugcode-manage rename-user` command to change a user's username
  * Allow resizing columns in Vulnerability Templates view
  * Avoid copying technical details when a vuln template is generated from the status report
  * Use exact matches when searching vulns by target